30mhz/resin-utils/README.md

 Press enter to return to the main menu.

 ### Check device details (UUID)
-With an UUID (retrieved with above function) all details of this perticulair device can be shown.
+With an UUID (retrieved with above function) all details of this particulair device can be shown.

 ```
 Device name: lingering-sunset